-With the world being as it is these days, many of us have wondered if we are in “the end times.”
+With the world being as it is these days, many of us wonder if we are in “the end times.”
 The answer to that is no, not yet, but we can feel those times coming.
-As a result, many people are talking about the Rapture and the Tribulation.
+As a result, many people talk about the Rapture and the Tribulation.

 It is good these topics are finally garnering attention again.
-The problem is many people don’t exactly know what they are, or they’re confused about which is which or if it’s all the same.
-And of those who do know something about it, they often have definite opinions about when the Rapture will occur, but they may be wrong.
+The problem is many people do not exactly know what they are, or they are confused about which is which, or if it is all the same.
+And of those who do know something about it, they often have strong opinions about when the Rapture will occur, but they may be wrong.

 Which theory is correct?
-It’s not enough for us to have our own opinions.
+It is not enough for us to have our own opinions.
 We must filter everything through God’s holy word, or else we risk missing or corrupting the truth.
-And as Christians, it’s imperative we educate ourselves about end-times doctrine.
+And as Christians, it is imperative we educate ourselves about end-times doctrine.